There are several things you can do to figure out how much mortgage you can afford, including calculating a realistic budget before purchasing a home.

 Here are the figures:

-- Home price: According to the Runstad Center for Real Estate Studies at the University of Washington, the statewide median sales price rose to $324,300 during the first quarter of 2017.
+- Home price: According to Zillow, the statewide median sales price rose to $458,313.
 That’s the figure we started with to determine the average mortgage payment for Washington State.
 (Obviously, the median price is higher in places like Seattle.)

-- Mortgage rate: On June 1, 2017, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan dropped to 3.94%.
-(On a side note, that was its lowest point of 2017 to date.)
+- Mortgage rate: For new mortgages as of December 17, 2020, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan dropped to 2.67%.
 That’s the rate we used for our calculation.

 We’ve excluded property taxes and home insurance for the sake of simplicity.
 When adding those costs, the average monthly mortgage payment for Washington State would be slightly higher than the figure we arrived at.